Berlin Travel Guide

--Cook your own meal: Most of the hostels are equipped with a well-equipped kitchen, it always help save the cost.
-Cost of 1 weeks grocery in Berlin would be an average of 40 EUR.
+-Cook your own meal: Most of the hostels are equipped with a well-equipped kitchen, which always helps save costs.
+The cost of a 1-week grocery in Berlin would be an average of 40 EUR.

 -Take a public transport pass: Public transport is possibly the best way of seeing any city, especially when it is well connected as in the case of Berlin.
 You can also choose to walk from one place to another, this doesn’t only give you more time to soak in the vibe but also saves you that extra buck!

 -Go to Free museums: A bunch of amazing museums in Berlin are free.
-Hunt for them, in fact, my very favorite museum was Topography of terror (entry free) do check it out.
+Hunt for them, in fact, my very favourite museum was Topography of Terror (entry free) do check it out.
 Some of the museums also offer discount tickets, check their website for the best offers.

 -Berlin Pass: Take the city card to save money on major tourist attractions.

 -Use student ID card: If you are a student use your ID card to get discounts at various attractions.

 Let me know if you liked the travel guide to Berlin.
 Comment below and tell me your favourite part about travelling to Berlin.
 If you are planning to travel to other parts of Europe check out Travel Guide to Prague, Travel Guide to Luxembourg, Travel Guide to Budapest and Hamburg Guide.